ed2c/1cho_ins_preparation_r/README.md

 ## TO DO

--   [ ] Finish checklist (see below), with the exception of content-dependent validations
+-   [ ] Finish CEDA checklist (see below), with the exception of content-dependent validations
--   [ ] Use output from the [eencijfer package](https://libraries.io/pypi/eencijfer) as 'raw' data
--   [ ] Make results folder
+-   [ ] Improve folder structure

 ## CEDA general checklist